Restaurant of the Week: Sumi

 Nestled in the beautiful neighbourhood of Notting Hill lies a little gem called SUMI.

-Restaurant Review: SUMI
+Restaurant of The Week: SUMI

 SUMI, the casual little sister to the Michelin-starred Endo at the Rotunda, is a Notting Hill favourite – and we’re not surprised.
 With a raft of rave reviews since it first opened its doors, the restaurant has since doubled in size.
 With a new selection of dishes led by Head Chef, Christian Onia and guided by Sushi Master, Endo Kazutoshi, we were in for a delightful evening of the freshest sashimi and tantalising cocktails.